 Assistant Teachers: The Japanese Language Education Assistant Program (J-LEAP) provides schools with assistant Japanese language teachers for up to two years.

 Leadership Workshop: In collaboration with the American Association of Teachers of Japanese (AATJ), JFLA invites potential leaders in the field of Japanese language education to gather together and work toward creative problem-solving and improving leadership skills.

 Online Resources: JFLA’s Teacher Page is a collection of internet goodies: a job listings page, a Teaching Resources page, and all kinds of information about assessments and scholarships.
 Don’t forget our popular How to Become a Teacher page!

 Conferences: JFLA staff regularly attend large conferences where we set up a booth for information distribution and networking.
 We also often hold training sessions or presentations, or support special panels and discussion forums.

 Grants: Every year, JFLA awards a multitude of grants to schools all over the country to support their Japanese classes and increase opportunities for students to study the language.
 Items eligible for support: teaching materials, teacher training and professional development, teacher salaries, learner events, and material development.

 Invitational Group Tour to Japan: When a new Japanese program starts at a school, it must have strong support from the administration from the very beginning.
 With that in mind, we invite superintendents, board of education members, and principals on a group tour trip to Japan.
 They always come back excited for Japanese!

 Consulting: We are always happy to hear from you!
-Whether you want to discuss a challenging issue at a school, get information about scholarships or exchanges, or let us know about a new Japanese program, please send us an email at email@example.com or call us at (323)761-7510.
+Whether you want to discuss a challenging issue at a school, get information about scholarships or exchanges, or let us know about a new Japanese program, please email us or call us at (323)761-7510.